lionelmace/ibmcloud-labs/labs/Lab CloudFoundry - Deploy TODO web application/README.md

 Given a Cloud Foundry app relies on the VCAP_SERVICES environment variable, a straightforward approach is to set this variable in your environment by creating a local env file (JSON or key=value format), to test for this file in your app and to load the values if found.

-1. In the Bluemix console, go to your application dashboard.
+1. In the IBM Cloud console, go to your application dashboard.

 1. Select **Runtime**, then **Environment Variables**